 A student who is eligible to remain at the

 A minimum cumulative 2.0 grade point average is required for graduation in all curricula.
 A higher average may be required by the individual department, college, school, or program.

-Beginning with students matriculating in Fall 2012, to be awarded a baccalaureate degree, students must have a minimum C (2.00) cumulative grade point average across all courses used to satisfy major degree requirements, minor requirements, and undergraduate certificate requirements.
+Students who matriculated to the University in Fall 2012 and after must have a minimum C (2.00) cumulative grade point average across all courses used to satisfy major degree requirements, minor requirements, and undergraduate certificate requirements.
 Individual department, college, school, or program requirements may exceed this minimum.